tenfoldpath/tenfoldpath.com/about.md

 ---
 layout:      section
 permalink:   /about/
+description: What is the Tenfold Path and how did it come to be?
 title:       About
 ---

 The Tenfold Path is a website by [Dan Brubaker Horst][1] (DBH).